 Pancreas Transplant Frequently Asked Questions

-Who is eligible for a pancreas transplant or a combined kidney and pancreas transplant?
+When can someone get a pancreas transplant or a combined kidney and pancreas transplant?

 Is there an age limit for pancreas transplant or combined kidney and pancreas transplant?